czaloumi/ironman-2019/README.md

 <img src="images/heatmap2.png" alt="raw" width=50% height=50%/><img src="images/heatmap1.png" alt="raw" width=50% height=50%/>
 <br>

-T2 and run times have the greatest correlations of all the events with how pros rank.
-This is important to note: pro athletes need to practice their transition from bike to running as well as perform their best in running to rank higher.
+  * T2 and run times have the greatest correlations of all the events with how pros rank.
+  * Therefore pro athletes need to practice their transition from bike to running as well as perform their best in running to rank higher.

-In the amateur heatmap, we can see swim has the same correlation with division rank as in the pro's heatmap.
-This low correlation leads us to assume that swim times do not have a big affect on how an athlete ranks.
-Therefore they should practice the other sports and transitions if they want to rank higher, not swimming since it so lowly correlates with division rank.
-However both transitions for amateurs are very important to practice as they hold the same correlation as the run event with rank.
+  * Swim has the same correlation with division rank as in the pro's heatmap, therefore swim times do not have a big affect on how an athlete ranks.
+  * Athletes should practice the other sports and transitions if they want to rank higher.
+  * Both transitions for amateurs are very important to practice as they hold the same correlation as the run event with rank.

-Both heatmaps include a Bool_Gender column where female athletes result in True and male in False.
-The negative correlation we see in both heatmaps supports evidence from the previous scatter plots and t-tests that female athletes race slower and rank lower than male athletes, on average.
+  * Both heatmaps include a Bool_Gender column where female athletes result in True and male in False.
+The negative correlation in both heatmaps supports evidence from the previous scatter plots and t-tests that female athletes race slower and rank lower than male athletes, on average.

 # Up & Coming Athletes